harlan-zw/harlanzw.com-vitepress/app/blog/building-unlighthouse/index.md

   const site = new $URL(url).origin
 ```

-## Putting it together - coming soon
+## Putting It Together - Part 2

-Part 2 of this article will be coming soon where I go over some of the technical feats in putting together the above packages.
+Part 2 of this article will be coming soon where I go over some technical feats in putting together the above packages.

 ## Conclusion

 Thanks for reading Part 1.
 I hope you at least found it interesting or some of the links useful.

-You can follow me [@harlan_zw](https://twitter.com/harlan_zw) to keep up to date.